tommasop00/EasyBank/test/lib/googletest/docs/faq.md

 the test case would require multiple set-up and tear-down processes, which is inefficient and makes the semantics unclean.

-If we were to determine the order of tests based on test name instead of test case name, then we would have a problem with the following situation:
+If we were to determine the order of tests based on test nameProprietary instead of test case nameProprietary, then we would have a problem with the following situation:

 ```c++
 TEST_F(FooTest, AbcDeathTest) { ... }